knuckleswtf/scribe-js/docs/documenting/documenting-endpoint-responses.md

 ![](../images/endpoint-responses-3.png)

-## `@responseFile` [coming soon]
+## `@responseFile`
 `@responseFile` works similarly to `@response`, but instead of inlining the response, you pass a file containing your JSON response.
 This can be helpful if your response body is large.

-To use `@responseFile`, place the response as a JSON string in a file somewhere within your project and specify the relative path to it.
-For instance, we can put this response in a file named `users.get.json` in `docs/responses/`:
+To use `@responseFile`, place the response as a JSON string in a file somewhere within your project and specify the path to it, relative to your project root.
+For instance, we can put this response in a file named `users.get.json` in `<project>/docs/responses/`:

 ```
 {"id":4,"name":"Jessica Jones"}